Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 All these attributes can be directly accessed, and there are also some helper functions for ease of access to typical attributes.

 #### Functions
+##### getHeader()
+Returns the header of the BVH file.
+It uses the internal **bvhData** structure (skeleton, joints and their attributes like offsets) to write a header based on those.

+In other words, the **bvhData** object does **NOT** save the original header, it uses the internal structure to create a new one on demand.

+The generated header includes the MOTION, Frames and Frame Time lines, and their values are directly taken from the **bvhData** object itself.

 ##### getSkeletonDim(dimName)
 Returns one specific dimension of the skeleton in frame 1 (as usually in motion capture scenarios, the actor stands on a t pose, frame 0 can be the most useful frame to calculate the skeleton dimensions).